exclave/exclave/doc/Jig.md

 1. Install libpng-dev, required for QR code support: `dnf install libpng-devel`
 1. Install other support libraries: `dnf install libtool which vim emacs gdb net-tools screen nmap-ncat`
 1. Clone openocd: `mkdir /opt/openocd; mkdir code; cd code; git clone --recursive git://git.code.sf.net/p/openocd/code openocd; cd openocd; ./bootstrap; ./configure --enable-bcm2835gpio --enable-sysfsgpio --disable-werror --prefix=/opt/openocd; make; make install`

+A pre-built base image executed according to the above instructions can be downloaded at: https://bunniefoo.com/exclave/exclave-initial-image-oct-13-2018.img.gz.
+It starts with the fedberry-minimal image version 28 (20180725) and contains all the updates available as of October 13 2018.
+The version of openocd built and installed is based on the migen fork, which includes FPGA and SPI over JTAG programming.